 - Protective Packaging: We are looking into alternatives to bubble wrap, including biodegradable bubble wrap and corrugated cardboard.
 This is to substitute the packaging we reuse from suppliers and is an important consideration in keeping your goods safe on their way to you.

 All of the above require further research and trials to be able to fit the demands of our business and the scope of the orders we pack.
-We are also looking into changing the way we process orders to include a reduction in paper printed, as well as having better packing stations in the warehouse with more space for a range of packing materials.

 What Can You Do?

 As a company we appreciate and thrive off your business, but please consider your purchases and the carbon footprint of your order.
 For example, instead of ordering one packet of chalk, it may be more cost-effective and environmentally friendly in the wider picture to stock up on a few packets every now and again.
 This saves unnecessary transit of smaller, single items therefore reducing our carbon emissions.